quicwg/multipath/draft-ietf-quic-multipath.md

 When the endpoint wishes to remove a connection ID from use, it sends a MP_RETIRE_CONNECTION_ID frame {{mp-retire-conn-id-frame}} to its peer.
-Sending a MP_RETIRE_CONNECTION_ID frame indicates that the connection ID will not be used again and requests that the peer replace it with a new connection ID using a MP_NEW_CONNECTION_ID frame.
+Sending a MP_RETIRE_CONNECTION_ID frame indicates that the connection ID will not be used again.
+If the path is still active, the peer SHOULD replace it with a new connection ID using a MP_NEW_CONNECTION_ID frame.

 Note that Connection Sequeunce number and Retire Prior To field are both used for the corresponding path specified by a Path Identifier.